Skip to main content

 Habitat - Scrub, sandhill, pine flatwoods

 Description - Native perennial, shrub, sub-shrub 3 to 12 inches in height.
 Stout, underground stems (rhizomes) from which it produces slender aerial shoots.
-The oblong stiff leaves are 1-4 inches long, 1-11/2 inches wide, lime green in color and have an oblong spatulate shape.
+The oblong stiff leaves are 1-4 inches long, 1 to 1 1/2 inches wide, lime green in color and have an oblong spatulate shape.
 The underside of these leaves are glabrous or finely pubescent, margins are shallowly undulate and entire.

 Flower - Inconspicuous, green flowers in summer and are followed by purplish-brown ellipsoid drupes that are 1/2 to 1 inches long.
 Important food source for the Gopher Tortoise and many other animals.